-Certain houses and clients excites me on the very first meeting.
-It’s apparent right from the start that beyond a simple process of planning and designing, those are houses filled with treasures, ones that need to be understood and appreciated.
-Houses filled with a cultural collection which reflects the life story, loves and talents of those who lives in it.
+Certain houses and clients excite me on the very first meeting.
+It’s apparent right from the start that beyond a simple process of planning and designing, these are houses filled with treasures, ones that need to be understood and appreciated.
+Houses filled with a cultural collection which reflects the life story, loves and talents of those who live in it.
 Such as this apartment and its residents.

-The challenge was to create a space which will feel open and not over crowded, one which will serve as a warm and clean background for the many collections in the house.
-By creating an abundance of hidden storage spaces for object not on display, “the stage is clear” for the objects which we chose to display.
-For each collection we made sure to choose a display area as a focus point for the collection.
-Collections made up from many small objects, such as tableware, ceramics or toys, are displayed in closed gentle glass cabinets.
-The large book collection, which was largely in the living room, we chose to split so it won’t weight on the room.
+The challenge was to create a space which would feel open and not over crowded, one which would serve as a warm and clean background for the many collections in the house.
+By creating an abundance of hidden storage spaces for objects not on display, “the stage is clear” for the objects which we chose to display.
+For each collection we made sure to choose a display area as a focal point for the collection.
+Collections made up from many small objects, such as tableware, ceramics or toys, are displayed in closed, delicate glass cabinets.
+The large book collection, which was largely in the living room, we chose to split so it wouldn’t weigh on the room.
 Some of the books are located on the long high shelves while the other books are displayed inside a revolving cabinet with a surprising capacity and a light look.

 The apartment is part of an old building in Ramat HaSharon, which was about to be expanded due to a legislative change.
 The apartment was split by a narrow hallway, with a low ceiling, which separated the living areas and created a restricting feeling in the apartment.
 By opening the hallway into the main hall I was able to enlarge the living room and dining area.